 Jessica and Mary had their identity stolen and used to open new credit card accounts (i.e. Nordstrom, Macy’s, Costco, PayPal and more); Third Party-Credit.
 Both events were revealed when they got U.S. Mail letters a week or so after the accounts were opened or declined.
 It has become good practice to send both email and hard copy in case email addresses where changed.
 Neither one received any emails.
 Resolution required a process of filing with the local police department an identity theft report.
 Fortunately, the credit was not used and the accounts were flagged immediately after all the credit providers where notified.

 Now, how to protect yourself.
+If in the future you are a victim of these crimes, the first thing you need to do is contact all bank accounts and tell them the situation.
+You then need to do a quick search engine search for “an identity theft lawyer near me” and get a lawyer on your case.
+If a friend or family member has been through this, they may be able to recommend a lawyer to you.
+Having a professional on the case can help prove your innocence and may also help find the people who did the damage.
+However, some preventative measures can also be put in place to help protect you.
 These actions are for individuals, not married couples, unless explicitly engaged.
 There are programs that include children and should be activated.
-According to the FBI, the fastest growing target is underage children.
+According to the FBI, the fastest-growing target is underage children.
 IBM Security Reports conducted by Ponemon Institute LLC, indicate retail credit usage remains a leader in identity theft.
 Opening credit cards in your name with quick charges and then dumping them is what happens.
 The first thing you can do to protect yourself is Freeze Your Credit!

 Economic Growth, Regulatory Relief, and Consumer Protection Act of 2018 provides for individuals to Freeze or Lock access to your individual credit report.
 By securing your credit report you’ve stopped bad actors from opening credit cards, bank loans, mortgages, auto loans, cash advances and so on.
 Securing your credit does not cost you anything, but you must do it with three service bureaus: